Spinal Muscular Atrophy (SMA)

 What are the causes of Spinal Muscular Atrophy (SMA)?

 SMA is a collection of different motor nerve (or neuron) diseases.
-The disease is caused by a lack of a protein (SMN) due to defective genes.
+The disease is caused by a lack of a protein due to a variant survival motor neuron (SMN) gene.

-Most of the time, a person must get one copy of the defective gene from both parents to be affected.
+Most of the time, a person must get one copy of the variant gene from both parents to be affected.
 The most severe form is SMA type I, also called Werdnig-Hoffman disease.
 Infants with SMA type II have less severe symptoms during early infancy, but they become weaker with time.
-SMA type III is a less severe form of the disease.
+SMA type III is also known as Kugelberg-Welander disease, a less severe form of the condition.

 In rare cases, SMA begins in adulthood.
 This is the mildest form of the disease.

-A family history of SMA in an immediate family member (such as brother or sister) is a risk factor for all types of the disorder.
+A family history of SMA in an immediate family member (such as a brother or a sister) is a risk factor for all types of the disorder.

 What are the symptoms of Spinal Muscular Atrophy (SMA)?